Finance and Lending

 Keep abreast of market trends, industry changes and what your customers and competitors are doing.
 Project what your industry will be like in the next five years and develop a plan to keep up.

 Slow-growth businesses may neglect to invest in new equipment, new employees or new marketing campaigns.
 Ultimately, this makes your business less competitive.

-You risk becoming obsolete and losing both share of mind and share of market to your competition.
+You risk becoming obsolete and losing both share of minds and share of the market to your competition.
 Don’t pinch pennies unnecessarily: Be willing to invest to keep your business current and growing.